Saxamos/Saxamos.github.io/_posts/2020-03-22-en-blog-launching.md

 3. Write new articles:

-      - Deploy an serve ML model with streamlit
+      - Deploy and serve ML model with streamlit

       - Adversarial learning to trick CNN

       - Maxentropy for image segmentation

-      - Find weights for imbalanced dataset
+      - Find weights for imbalanced dataset in production

       - Homography transformation for template matching